haade-administrator/haade.fr/_posts/en/2023-09-05-customize-tablet-display-home-assistant.md

                   ulm_card_light_force_background_color: true
 {% endhighlight %}

-### Exemple de dashboard Minimalist UI
+### Minimalist UI dashboard example

-Voilà tu pourras te rendre compte que le thème Minimalist UI est relativement puissant pour trouver des astuces tu pourras suivre le fil: [Communauté Minimalit UI](https://community.home-assistant.io/t/lovelace-ui-minimalist/322687/2418){: target="_blank"}
+Here you will be able to realize that the Minimalist UI theme is relatively powerful to find tips you can follow the thread: [Minimalit UI Community](https://community.home-assistant.io/t/lovelace-ui-minimalist/322687/2418){: target="_blank"}

-{% picture posts/{{ page.guid }}/exemple-integration-minimalist-ui.png --alt exemple de dashboard paramétrable avec minimalist UI --img width="940" height="407" %}
+{% picture posts/{{ page.guid }}/exemple-integration-minimalist-ui.png --alt example of a configurable dashboard with minimalist UI --img width="940" height="407" %}

-{% picture posts/{{ page.guid }}/exemple-integration-minimalist-ui-2.png --alt exemple de dashboard paramétrable avec minimalist UI --img width="940" height="407" %}
+{% picture posts/{{ page.guid }}/exemple-integration-minimalist-ui-2.png --alt example of a configurable dashboard with minimalist UI --img width="940" height="407" %}

-## Bonus vue Adaptative
+## Adaptive View Bonus

-{%- include alert.html type="warning" text="le module <strong>state-switch</strong> doit être installé en <strong>version 1.9.3</strong>, sinon la popup adaptive ne fonctionnera pas correctement, pour en savoir plus tu peux consulter le post qui en parle" link="https://community.home-assistant.io/t/lovelace-ui-minimalist/322687/2418" textlink="lovelace Ui Minimalist Community" %}
+{%- include alert.html type="warning" text="the <strong>state-switch</strong> module must be installed in <strong>version 1.9.3</strong>, otherwise the adaptive popup will not work correctly, to find out more you can consult the post which talks about it" link="https://community.home-assistant.io/t/lovelace-ui-minimalist/322687/2418" textlink="lovelace Ui Minimalist Community" %}

-### Architecture du dossier
+### Folder architecture

 {% highlight shell %}
 config